marketler/GFW_vessel_scoring/README.md

 * Kristinas CSV-based format
 * Alex' and Chris' fishing-hour sidecar format

-Data for this project is too big to store in this repository, but can be found here: https://drive.google.com/folderview?id=0B7rRlQvqnpGIZVpSSFJRakhMcFk&usp=sharing
+Training data for this project is too big to store in this repository.
+It will be licensed separately.
+If you have been given acces, the datacan be found here: https://drive.google.com/folderview?id=0B7rRlQvqnpGIZVpSSFJRakhMcFk&usp=sharing

+Note: You do not need the training data to use the predition models as the trained model parameters are stored in the repository.